cs1302uga/cs1302-tutorials/javadoc/javadoc.md

    * `-subpackages` -- specifies the packages for which documentation should be generated.

    Be sure to verify that files were generated and placed in the `doc` directory before continuing.
+   Take a few moments to consider each of the options above.
+Think about why the `javadoc` command may have needed all of these options and what exactly they mean.
+Carefully considering each command you write will give you a better understanding of what it does.
+If you have questions about any part of it, don't hesitate to ask!

 ### Hosting the API Documentation Website